apache/spark/docs/plugins.rst

 When are plugins (re)loaded?
 ----------------------------

-Plugins are loaded once at the start of every Airflow process, and never reloaded.
+Plugins are by default lazily loaded and once loaded, they are never reloaded (except the UI plugins are automatically loaded in Webserver).
+To load them at the start of each Airflow process, set ``[core] lazy_load_plugins = False`` in ``airflow.cfg``.

 This means that if you make any changes to plugins and you want the webserver or scheduler to use that new code you will need to restart those processes.